 2) How can I help Syrian refugees?

-- Syria’s civil war has been ongoing for over five years.
+- Syria’s civil war has been ongoing for seven years.
 The fighting is happening between soldiers who support the president of Syria, Bashar al-Assad, and rebel fighters who no longer want Assad in power.

 - The city of Raqqa, ISIL’s former stronghold in Syria, was retaken by a coalition of fighters supported by the United States in October 2017.

-- So far in 2017, 47 cases of polio have been detected in Syria, which was polio-free before the civil war.
-In the rest of the world, only 20 other cases have been reported in the first nine months of the year.
+- In 2017, at least 47 cases of polio were detected in Syria, which was polio-free before the civil war.
+In the rest of the world, only 20 other cases were reported in the first nine months of the year.